-We have reviewed the accompanying interim consolidated balance sheet of Etihad Etisalat Company (the "Company") and its subsidiaries (together the "Group") as of 31 December 2015 the related interim consolidated statement of income for the three-month period and the year ended 31 December 2015, the interim consolidated statements of cash flows and changes in equity for the year then ended and the attached notes from 1 to 13 which form an integral part of these interim consolidated financial statements.
+We have reviewed the accompanying interim consolidated balance sheet of Etihad Etisalat Company (the "Company") and its subsidiaries (together the "Group") as of 31 March 2016, the related interim consolidated statement of income, cash flows and changes in equity for the three months period then ended and the attached notes from 1 to 12 which form an integral part of these interim consolidated financial statements.
 These interim consolidated financial statements are the responsibility of the Group's management and have been prepared by them and submitted to us together with all the information and explanations which we required.
-Our responsibility is to provide a conclusion on the review of these interim consolidated financial statements.
+Our responsibility is to provide a conclusion on the review of these interim consolidated financial statements

-We conducted our review in accordance with the standard of Review of Interim Financial Reporting issued by the Saudi Organization for Certified Public Accountants.
-A review consists principally of applying analytical procedures to financial data and information and making inquiries of persons responsible for financial and accounting matters.
-It is substantially less in scope than an audit conducted in accordance with generally accepted auditing standards, the objective of which is the expression of an opinion regarding the financial statements taken as a whole.
+We conducted our review in accordance with the Auditing Standard on Review of Interim Financial Reporting issued by the Saudi Organization for Certified Public Accountants (SOCPA).
+A review consists principally of analytical procedures applied to financial data and information and making inquiries of Group's personnel responsible for financial and accounting matters.
+It is substantially less in scope than an audit conducted in accordance with generally accepted auditing standards, the objective of which is the expression of an opinion on the financial statements taken as a whole.
 Accordingly, we do not express such an opinion.